eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

        Default value: ``persistence.db``

 .. note::
-    To avoid undesired delays caused by concurrent access to the SQLite3 database, it is advisable to specify a different database file for each DataWriter and DataReader.
+    To avoid undesired delays caused by concurrent access to the SQLite3 database, it is strongly recommended to specify a different database file for each DataWriter and DataReader.

 .. important::
-    The plugin set in the PropertyPolicyQos of DomainParticipant only applies if that of the DataWriter/DataReader does no exist or is invalid.
+    ``dds.persistence.plugin`` and ``dds.persistence.sqlite3.filename`` are resolved as a pair: if ``dds.persistence.plugin`` is not set at the endpoint (DataWriter/DataReader) level, both properties are taken from the |DomainParticipant-api| instead; a ``dds.persistence.sqlite3.filename`` defined at the endpoint without a ``dds.persistence.plugin`` at the same level is ignored.
+    ``dds.persistence.guid`` must be defined at the endpoint level; if absent, the behaviour falls back to |TRANSIENT_LOCAL_DURABILITY_QOS-api|, regardless of any plugin configuration.
+    It is strongly recommended to set all three properties directly on the endpoint for predictable behaviour.

 .. _persistence_example: